10445NAT Diploma of Ministry (Christian Studies) – Distance Education

 HCDA08 Character of God and Genesis

 HCDA09 Communicating Your Faith

 HCDA10 Interpreting the Bible

 This subject overviews major doctrines and ministries of the church, including an examination of the sacraments in order to provide the student with a basic understanding of Christian theological foundations.

-The Life and work of Jesus This subject blends all four book in the Bible that tell the story of Jesus Christ – Matthew, Mark, Luke and John – into one complete harmonised account, which helps us gain new insight about the life and work of Christ.
-This subject helps to better visualise the travels of Jesus, study the four gospel accounts comparatively and appreciate the unity of their message.
+The Life and work of Jesus This subject blends all four book in the Bible that tell the story of Jesus Christ – Matthew, Mark, Luke, and John – into one complete harmonized account, which helps us gain new insight into the life and work of Christ.
+This subject helps to better visualize the travels of Jesus, study the four gospel accounts comparatively and appreciate the unity of their message.

 Spirit Filled Living This subject covers the person, work, gifts and ministry of the Holy Spirit as taught in both the Old Testament and New Testament, with an emphasis on living and ministering in the power of the Holy Spirit today.

 New Testament Themes This subject examines the books, themes and key people of the New Testament in their historical context and applies these themes to contemporary ministry.